 Jodi was diagnosed at the age of 26, but she had a tenacity to survive that couldn’t be broken despite the hardships she faced down the road.

-Jodi moved to Minnesota when she was five.
+Jodi moved to Minnesota when she was 5 years old.
 She had a typical childhood growing up in Albertville, which was a small farm town.
-She’s also part of a big family—she’s the second eldest daughter out of eight children, three girls and five boys.
+She’s also part of a big family – she’s the second eldest daughter out of eight children, three girls and five boys.
 Her parents also adopted her cousin when they moved to Minnesota, adding another member to the family.

-Jodi credits her family as an invaluable support arm for her survival and getting through the emotional trauma of receiving her diagnosis.
-She also credits her doctors and the treatment she received for surviving her original prognosis by over a decade.
+Jodi credits her family as an invaluable support for her mesothelioma survival and getting through the emotional trauma of receiving her diagnosis.
+She also credits her doctors and the treatment she received for surviving her original prognosis by more than 20 years.

 Getting the Diagnosis